 On December 1, 2006, a group of tenants at the Company's Colony Park Property in Ceres, California filed a complaint in the California Superior Court for Stanislaus County alleging that the Company had failed to properly maintain the Property and had improperly reduced the services provided to the tenants, among other allegations.
 The Company answered the complaint by denying all material allegations and filed a counterclaim for declaratory relief and damages.
 The case proceeded in Superior Court because the Company's motion to compel arbitration was denied and the denial was upheld on appeal.
 Trial of the case began on July 27, 2010.
 After just over three months of trial in which the plaintiffs asked the jury to award a total of approximately \$6.8 million in damages, the jury rendered verdicts awarding a total of less than \$44,000 to six out of the 72 plaintiffs, and awarding nothing to the other 66 plaintiffs.
 The plaintiff's who were awarded nothing filed a motion for a new trial or alternatively for judgment notwithstanding the jury's verdict, which the Court denied on February 14, 2011.
-All but 3 of the 66 plaintiffs to whom the jury awarded nothing have appealed, and the appeal is in the briefing stage.
+All but 3 of the 66 plaintiffs to whom the jury awarded nothing have appealed.
+The briefing on that appeal has been completed, but a date for oral argument remains to be set by the Court of Appeal.